10 Reasons Why Hens Stop Laying Eggs

 Monitoring how well your flock is producing can give you clues as to how healthy they are.
 Thin shelled eggs can be a sign of respiratory issues and poor egg quality is a sign that your hens may be dealing with something that is taking their energy away from reproducing.

-Ailments that have to do with eggs laying can also cause a stop in laying.
+Ailments that have to do with the reproductive system can also cause a stop in laying.
 Hens can have issues with their reproductive organs that will cause them to lay odd eggs, decrease egg production, or stop producing eggs completely.
-Here are a few reproductive related issues that will cause your hen to stop laying:
+Here are a few reproductive related issues that will cause your hens to stop laying:

 #5.
 Parasites